-While in Tanzania, she met her husband, the wildlife filmmaker Matt Aeberhard.
-Together they made the acclaimed feature film, The Crimson Wing: Mystery of the Flamingos for NatureDisney.
+While in Tanzania, I met my husband, the wildlife filmmaker Matt Aeberhard.
+Together we made the acclaimed NatureDisney feature film, "The Crimson Wing: Mystery of the Flamingos."
 Following the life cycle of the elusive lesser flamingo, the film is also a love letter to Lake Natron, the remote and wild corner of Tanzania where the flamingos breed.
-During the three years they spent living at Natron, Melanie became the de facto medic to the local Masai, who had no meaningful access to medical care.
-Before returning to the US in 2009, she co-founded the Natron Healthcare Project to bring sustainable healthcare to the area.
+During the three years we were at Natron, I became the de facto medic to the local Masai community, who had no meaningful access to medical care.
+Before returning to the US in 2009, I co-founded the Natron Healthcare Project to bring sustainable healthcare to the area.

 My high-risk pregnancy was part of the reason we moved back to the States.
 In the third trimester of my pregnancy, I developed pre-eclampsia, and had to deliver my twin babies, Molly and Pearl, at 30 weeks.
 The babies were so tenderly cared for by the staff at the Neo-natal Intensive Care Unit that we were able to bring them home at 36 weeks.
 When I began writing Shame/The Gloaming, I felt an enormous survivor’s guilt, as I knew how many Masai women and their babies, without my access to resources, died from pre-eclampsia.

 The Underneath, published in May, 2018, became a cypher for my own struggles as a mother, living often in isolation on our Vermont homestead.
 I wanted to explore the ambiguity of evil, and how it is not always the spectacle of headlines, but mundane, close-to-home savagery.
 Like my previous books, it is ultimately redemptive – though this is the novelist’s hand, the mother’s hope, a feint against fate’s blank indifference.
 I also continue my work with the Natron Healthcare Project, focusing increasingly on health education and child/maternal health.